Of Blood and Song – An Analysis of Drakengard 3Five. Four. Three. Two. One. Zero.08.08.14 - 1:11 PM

 The six Intoner sisters.
 Five who wish to save the world, and one destined to destroy it.

-Each sister rules over a different province, which they liberated using their immense magical powers of song.
+Each sister rules over a different province that they liberated using their immense magical powers of song.
 Since dethroning the brutal lords, the land has seen peace under the sisters' authority.
 Each Intoner is served by a male disciple who exists to satisfy them (in various ways) and functions as a catalyst for their most powerful magic.

 Drakengard 3 is an explicitly violent game.
 Zero slices, hacks, and stabs her way through countless foes, leaving oceans of blood in her wake.
 Those of us on staff who attended E3 this year had a discussion about where violence in games becomes gratuitous rather than meaningful.
 We cited Drakengard 3 as an example of the latter.
 I was repulsed by Zero and her actions as I played through Branch A. I felt empathy for the soldiers who would literally plead and beg to be spared, only to be hacked through mercilessly by myself as Zero a moment later.
 It's obvious why Zero wears white: its "purity" is defiled with blood.